LAST UPDATE OCTOBER 10 23 2004

 American Cancer Society (ACS) http://www.cancer.org/

-This is a site of the American Cancer Society (ACS) which provides information both for patients, family and friends (i.e. information about cancer, cancer treatment, support groups and services, and special health needs of patients and survivors, including Coping with Physical and Emotional Changes, Support for Survivors and Patients ), for media, researchers, and healthcare professionals, and for health information seekers (i.e. information about cancer prevention, risks, early detection, symptoms, and statistics by year and state).
+This is a site of the American Cancer Society (ACS) which provides information both f or patients, family and friends (i.e. information about cancer, cancer treatment, support groups and services, and special health needs of patients and survivors, including Coping with Physical and Emotional Changes, Support for Survivors and Patients ), for media, researchers, and healthcare professionals, and for health information seekers (i.e. information about cancer prevention, risks, early detection, symptoms, and statistics by year and state).

 Cancer Network.Com http://www.cancernetwork.com/